lguibr/tri2/src/mcts/README.md

     -   `ActionType`, `PolicyValueOutput`: Used for actions and NN return types.
 -   **`numpy`**:
     -   Used for Dirichlet noise generation and potentially in policy calculations.
--   **Standard Libraries:** `typing`, `math`, `logging`, `numpy`.
+-   **Standard Libraries:** `typing`, `math`, `logging`, `numpy`, `time`.

 ---

-**Note:** Please keep this README updated when changing the MCTS algorithm phases (selection, expansion, backpropagation), the node structure, configuration options, or the interaction with the environment or neural network.
+**Note:** Please keep this README updated when changing the MCTS algorithm phases (selection, expansion, backpropagation), the node structure, configuration options, or the interaction with the environment or neural network, especially regarding the batched evaluation.
 Accurate documentation is crucial for maintainability.